Humber Bridge: Construction

 The main contractor for the steel superstructure was British Bridge Builders (the same grouping as for the Forth and Severn Road Bridges comprising Sir William Arrol & Co., then a unit of NEI Cranes Ltd, Cleveland Bridge & Engineering Company, and Redpath Dorman Long Ltd).
+In late March 1973, British Bridge Builders received a £15 million contract for the building of the superstructure.

 The contractor for the concrete towers, anchorages and sub-structure was John Howard & Co Ltd of Chatham, Kent, which was later bought by Amec.
 Concrete was chosen for the towers, instead of steel, partly due to cost, but also to suit the landscape.
+On 22 February 1973 John Howard received a £7.6 million contract for the sub-structure.
+The bridge would cost £26 million.

 Work began on the southern approach road in July 1972 by Clugston Construction of Scunthorpe.
 The 2.5 km approach road to the A1077 junction, by Costain Civil Engineering, began in September 1976.
 It included a 320 m span from the southern anchorage of seven pre-stressed concrete box sections and the A1077 junction, costing £4.25 million.

+The main southern approach roads from Barton to the M180 motorway junction at Barnetby were built in the late 1970s by Clugston Construction of Scunthorpe, opening in 1978.

 Work on the bridge substructure (foundations) began in March 1973.
 To reduce heat of hydration in the concrete, which produces calcium silicate hydrate from belite, as much as 60 per cent of the Portland cement was replaced with ground granulated blast-furnace slag (GGBS).
 It took longer to build the southern anchorage due to a diaphragm wall design due to there not being enough shallow bedrock.

-The main southern approach roads from Barton to the M180 motorway junction at Barnetby were built in the late 1970s by Clugston Construction of Scunthorpe, opening in 1978.
+North tower

+The towers were constructed by slipforming and the north tower was completed on 11 May 1974.
+In late August 1974, the first cross-beams began construction on the north tower, with a 60-ton platform, with each cross-beam at 497ft, 360ft, 253ft and 90ft.
+The lowest cross-beam at 90ft was 26ft thick.
+The top and bottom cross-beams were hollow.
+The Hessle tower was complete on Wednesday 30 April 1975, after 16 months.

+In November 1976 the Hessle tower was offset by 530mm, by a winch from the ground.